 The number of music festivals in India has increased exponentially in recent years, especially those that cater to independent music.
-There are only a handful of college festivals that programme Bollywood music
+There are a handful of college festivals programming indie rock music.

 Bacardi NH7 Weekender – The inaugural edition of Bacardi NH7 Weekender was held in Pune in 2010, as a primarily multi-genre, indie music festival.
-It has since become an annual festival, and is now held in Delhi, Bangalore and Kolkata, as well as Pune.
+It has become an annual festival and it has been held in Pune, Delhi, Bangalore, Kolkata and Shillong over the past few years.
+In 2016, it took place in Shillong, Hyderabad and Pune.
+The festival also travelled to five more cities as one-day “Express” editions in Jaipur, Nagpur, Mysore, Puducherry and Kolkata.
 The festival has multiple stages, depending roughly on genre.
 While the line-up continues to consist primarily of independent musicians from India and around the world, some hugely popular acts have played at previous editions of the festival as well.

 Ziro Festival – Held annually in Arunachal Pradesh’s Ziro Valley since 2012, Ziro Festival has, in two years, become one of the country’s favourite destination/camping festivals.
 While primarily a multi-genre festival, the line-up mostly comprises bands/artists of the pop/rock variety.